The Bad Seed (1985 film): Plot

-Monica comes by to get the locket she'd given Rachel as a gift so that she can take it to the jeweller to have the gemstone changed for her.
+Monica comes by to get a locket she'd given Rachel as a gift, to take to the jeweller to have the birthstone changed for her.
 Christine is horrified to find the penmanship medal while looking for the locket.
-She confronts Rachel about it, and she admits that she lied.
-She says she asked Mark if she could see the medal, and he said no. She offered him money to let her carry it around, and he agreed.
+She confronts Rachel about it, who admits that she lied.
+She says she asked Mark if she could see the medal, but he said no. She offered him money to let her carry it around, and he agreed.
 She says she lied because she thought people would think she stole it.

 Rachel is outside playing when Leroy brings up his theory about her killing Mark.
 She counters his attack by bringing up things she knows about him and they threaten each other with info that could be used as blackmail.

 Christine considers whether a lack of morality can be hereditary.
-Later, Christine has a nightmare that she is a little girl who is being chased through a cornfield by a woman, Bessie Danker, with a knife.
-She awakens and realizes she is related to Bessie Danker because she is called by "Christine Danker".
-The next day, Richard confirms that the details of Christine's recurring nightmare are actually a true memories, and they adopted her after Bessie was arrested.
+Later, Christine has a nightmare that she is a little girl being chased through a cornfield by a woman with a knife, Bessie Danker.
+She awakens and realizes she might be related to Bessie Danker because she is called "Christine Danker".
+The next day, Richard confirms that the details of Christine's recurring nightmare are actually true memories, and they adopted her after Bessie was arrested.
 They did not tell her about it because they thought she was too young to remember, and Christine worries that Rachel may have inherited psychopathy from Bessie.

 Rachel is playing when Leroy provokes her into argument.
-He mentions that trace evidence can be found even if someone tries to wash it away and that there is an electric chair for children.
+He mentions that trace evidence of blood can be found even if someone tries to wash it away and that there is an electric chair for children.
 She thinks he is lying until he calls Emory over to verify that some things Leroy mentioned are true.

-Christine catches Rachel trying to dispose of her shoes.
-She realizes they were used in Mark's killing because of the bruises he had.
-Leroy lies to Rachel by telling her he got her shoes out of the incinerator before they burned up.
+Christine catches Rachel trying to dispose of her cleated shoes.
+She realizes they were used in Mark's killing because of the crescent-shaped bruises he had.
+Leroy lies to Rachel, claiming he got her shoes out of the incinerator before they burned up.
 He becomes her next victim when she locks him into a shed and sets it on fire.
 Christine attempts a murder-suicide by giving Rachel an overdose of sleeping pills, and shooting herself with a revolver.
-Rachel survives and goes to live with Richard.
+Rachel survives, however, and goes to live with Richard.